 Re-engage has a small team of staff and an amazing number of volunteers (c.14,000!), so we will need a phased approach to assist you in getting tea parties back up and running.

-Below we have listed some helpful resource from other organisations.
-There is some great advice out there so please pass on to your group members.
-For groups where both older guests and group volunteers feel comfortable, tea parties will be able to restart soon, but we realise they may no longer be a suitable service for some guests.
+Below we have listed some helpful resources from other organisations.
+There is some great advice out there so please pass this on to your group members.
+For groups where both older guests and group volunteers feel comfortable, tea parties are restarting across the UK, but we realise they may no longer be a suitable service for some guests.

-Our telephone befriending service, call companions, was launched last year, and may be a more suitable service for those that no longer feel comfortable or mobile enough to make it to it to tea parties.
+Call companions, was launched last year, and may be a more suitable service for those that no longer feel comfortable or mobile enough to make it to tea parties.

 Applications to call companions can be made online, over the phone or one behalf of a guest through our referrals pages.